spectrocloud/librarium/content/docs/12-enterprise-version/03-deploying-palette-with-helm.md

     kubectl get service ingress-nginx-controller --namespace nginx --output jsonpath='{.status.loadBalancer.ingress[0].hostname}'
     ```

 You now have a self-hosted instance of Palette installed in a Kubernetes cluster.
+Make sure you retain the **values.yaml** file as you will need it for future upgrades.

   <br />